Hawaiian Pineapple Coleslaw with Marshmallows – Easy Summer Side

 What Does Pineapple Coleslaw Go Well With?

 I love to serve this coleslaw at a summer cookout for a barbeque.
-It is the perfect side dish, and a wonderful take on the classic coleslaw recipe you may use.
-The sweetness and tang of coleslaw with pineapple of this Hawaiian coleslaw recipe pairs perfectly with grilled or breaded meat, particularly any with a creamy or sweet sauce, such as:
+It is the perfect side dish and a wonderful take on the classic coleslaw recipe you may use.
+The sweetness and tang of coleslaw with pineapple in this Hawaiian coleslaw recipe pairs perfectly with grilled or breaded meat, particularly any with a creamy or sweet sauce, such as:

 Love Coleslaw?
 Try These Favorite Recipes